 6. HelpSite

-If you’re looking for a simple knowledge base software, HelpSite is an excellent option.
+If you’re looking for a simple knowledge base software to keep your data up-to-date, HelpSite is an excellent option.
 It has a simple text editor similar to Microsoft Word and older WordPress interfaces.

 With relatively limited customization options for appearance, you can set up custom domains and custom HTML/CSS layouts.

-You can also add simple contact forms for smoother workflows of support teams.
+You can also add simple contact forms for smoother support team workflows.
 It also helps reduce overall support requests.
 More importantly, you can streamline customer support with third-party integrations with Groove, Desk.com, Zendesk, and other support tools.

-The downside of HelpSite is that there are no real-time or passive tracking systems or reports of any kind.
+The downside of HelpSite is that there are no real-time or passive tracking systems or reports.

 Pros and Cons & Pricing

-HelpSite isn’t for large companies; if you have a small or medium-sized business and need a knowledge base software, it’s a great option, especially if you’re looking to set up custom domains.
+HelpSite isn’t for large companies; if you have a small or medium-sized business and need knowledge-based software, it’s a great option, especially if you want to set up custom domains.

 Pros: